graymeta/terraform12-aws-platform/README.md

 [SAML](.docs/saml.md) - SP initiated SAML logins supported (see documentation for supported identitiy providers).

 ### Monitoring
-[Monitoring](.docs/monitoring.md) Health and "pre flight" checks to make sure everything is running and configured correctly.
+[Monitoring](.docs/monitoring.md) Health and "pre-flight" checks to make sure everything is running and configured correctly.

+## Modified Installations:
+This project is structured to accomodate making modifications based on your use-case.
+For example, if you need to make changes to the [Network module](./modules/network), you are able to do so.